Namibia Travel Destinations and Vacations

 Namibia proudly bills itself as one of the sunniest countries on Earth — averaging about 300 sunny days a year.
 With low humidity and semi-arid conditions (annual rainfall roughly 270 mm / 10.6 in), it’s generally hot and dry.

 The dry season (May–Oct) brings cooler days and crisp nights; wildlife clusters at scarce waterholes, making Etosha and other reserves prime for game viewing.
-The rainy season (Nov–Apr) is hotter but transforms usually arid plains with fresh grazing; in exceptional years the Sossusvlei pan can even hold water.
+The rainy season (Nov–Apr) is hotter but turns usually arid plains green; in exceptional years, Sossusvlei can even hold water.

 Along the Atlantic, the cold Benguela Current keeps the coast cool and foggy (think the Skeleton Coast).
 Even in midsummer, sea temperatures rarely exceed ~19 °C (66 °F), and coastal air temps run far cooler than inland.